Milk sickness: History

-American medical science did not officially identify the cause of milk sickness as the tremetol of the white snakeroot plant until 1928, when advances in biochemistry enabled the analysis of the plant's toxin.
-Dr. Anna Pierce Hobbs (1808–1869) of Hardin County, Illinois, is credited in the 21st century as the first person to learn the specific cause of the illness back in the 1830s.
-She first learned of the plant's properties and its effect on humans from an elder Shawnee woman, who had deep knowledge of herbs and plants in the area.
+American medical science did not officially identify the cause of milk sickness as the white snakeroot plant until 1928, when advances in biochemistry enabled the analysis of the plant's toxin.
+Dr. Anna Pierce Hobbs is credited in the 21st century as the first person to learn the specific cause of the illness back in the 1830s.
 Hobbs had migrated as a girl to the Illinois country with her parents.
 She returned to Philadelphia, Pennsylvania, to study medicine: her studies included nursing, midwifery and dental extraction, the sum of what women at the time could study in medicine.
 After her return to southern Illinois, she started practicing and also worked as a teacher.
-She was familiarly called Dr. Anna.
-She soon married Isaac Hobbs, son of a neighboring farmer.
-When milk sickness broke out, Anna Hobbs studied the characteristics of the illness and noted the results in her diary.
+When milk sickness broke out, Hobbs studied the characteristics of the illness and noted the results in her diary.
 She determined that it occurred seasonally, beginning in summer and continuing until the first frost.
-She noted that it was more prominent in cattle than in other animals, and thought it might be due to a plant which the cattle were eating.

-The legend says that while following the cattle in search of the cause, Dr. Hobbs happened upon an elderly Shawnee woman, whom she befriended.
+She noted that it was more prominent in cattle than in other animals and thought it might be caused by a plant which the cattle were eating.
+The legend says that while following the cattle in search of the cause, Hobbs happened upon an elderly Shawnee woman, whom she befriended.
 During their conversations, the Shawnee told her that the white snakeroot plant caused milk sickness in humans.
 Hobbs tested this by feeding the plant to a calf and observed its poisonous properties when the animal died; she had fed other plants to other calves that survived.
-With that evidence, she gathered members of her community to dig up and eradicate the plant from their settlement.
-Although Dr. Hobbs learned valuable information from the Shawnee woman and did additional study to demonstrate proof of it, by her death in 1869, she had received no official credit from the medical community for her writing about milk sickness.
-After her first husband died of pneumonia, Anna Hobbs married Eson Bixby; she subsequently came to be known by his surname.
+With that evidence, she gathered members of her community to eradicate the plant from their settlement.
+Although Hobbs learned valuable information from the Shawnee woman and did additional study to demonstrate proof of it, by her death in 1869, she had received no official credit from the medical community for her writing about milk sickness.